expo/snack-web/README.md

 yarn

 # Start the server
-yarn start
+yarn start:dev
 ```

-Now you can access the web app at [localhost:3011](http://localhost:3011).
+Now you can access the web app at [localhost:3011](http://localhost:3011), or at [http://snack.expo.test/] if you have hotel proxy set up.

 ### Using the `snack.expo.test` domain